Contact: Naomi Githae

 - Students interested in studying abroad either in the fall or spring semester must apply to Loyola by Wednesday after Thanksgiving break, of sophomore year.

 - Students must apply to Loyola first.
 Once you apply to Loyola, you will receive the clearance letter to apply to Fairfield.

 - Students must be able to find a minimum of four courses/12 credits that work in their degree program.

 - All students studying abroad must have a comprehensive U.S. health insurance plan, including hospitalization, for abroad.

-This is a working list of the course equivalencies for the Loyola-Florence affiliation with Syracuse University.
+This is a working list of the course equivalencies for the Loyola-Florence affiliation with Fairfield University.

 Please be advised: All students are solely responsible for informing themselves about the status of these courses.
 Course approvals and equivalencies may change at a moments notice.
 This means you should confirm if the following courses are approved, or if the courses have been removed.